-My practice spans printmaking, painting, and drawing, often combining multiple techniques across diverse substrates.
 Each piece begins with a generative spark—a sketch, phrase, or dialogue with another artwork.
-I draw intuitively with eyes closed, allowing feelings and memories to guide my hand.
+I draw intuitively with my eyes closed, allowing feelings and memories to guide my hand.
 These foundational drawings establish the groundwork while leaving space for evolution throughout the creative process.

 I think of my pieces as adult fairy tales that capture fleeting moments of what it means to be human in this time and place—stories that reveal truths through metaphor and invite viewers into spaces where the familiar becomes strange, and the personal becomes universal.